Albert0i/mysql-vs-redis/README.md

 Sample data are [100 posts](https://jsonplaceholder.typicode.com/posts) from [{JSON} Placeholder](https://jsonplaceholder.typicode.com/).
 I slight modify it for easy ingestion to databases.

 MySQL Version 8.0.30 and Redis Version 7.4.2 are installed locally, we choose package prisma for MySQL and ioredis for Redis.
-As of this writing, Choosing prisma simply because it's possible to move to other RDBMS with ease and can compare ORM and raw SQL performance.
+Choosing prisma simply because it's possible to move to other RDBMS with ease and can compare ORM and raw SQL performance.

 To begin with:
 ```